theo-armour/pages/00-journal/2023-04-14-substack-dear-a.md

-# SubStack Dear a
+# SubStack Dear A

-This is the beiginning of an explanation, that takes a lot time
+This is the beginning of an explanation, that takes a lot time

 * After my accident grandma sends me a postcard every day
 * Went on for months